 Secure Cloud-Based Backup

 Another critical item to address is database backup.
 This starts by making on-site backups, with off-site, remote storage.
-But this
+But this is just step one.
+For a comprehensive solution, leading medical answering services also securely store all information with a cloud-based data backup company.

 This provides two key benefits.
 The first is that if a local server loses its information, cloud-based storage allows for a quick restoration.
 The other key benefit is critical for a complete disaster recovery plan to work.